 Watt Hamlett, principal and founder of Watt Hamlett Consulting, is an independent advisor to firms that are looking to enter the Salesforce.org ecosystem or looking for greater success within it.
-Watt helps his clients establish and strengthen their Salesforce practices by providing the following services:
+Watt helps his clients establish and strengthen their Salesforce practices by providing the services below.

-How does your consulting firm stack up against the more than 100 other firms in the Salesforce.org ecosystem?
+How does your consulting firm stack up against the more than 200 other firms in the that provide Salesforce services to nonprofits in the US?

 What are the right strategies, methods, and messaging to grow your business in the Salesforce.org ecosystem?